mco-gh/mco.dev/content/post/edu/guest.md

 ## Why are these classes important?

-The goal is to demystify computing and data science technology, and to help make the tech industry more welcoming and inclusive for students of all ages.
+The goal is to demystify technology, to make it more accessible and more inclusive for students of all ages.

 ## Who will be teaching?